Tiendil/world-builders-2023/demo-1/presentation.md

 - A near future mystic sci-fi world.
 - Science and paranormal are changing people and society.
-- Free access to small-grade superpowers leads the world to the crisis of institutions and values.
+- Mass access to small-grade superpowers leads to a crisis of institutions and values.
-- Government, media, secret organizations, and business clash over new power sources.
+- Government, media, secret organizations, and businesses clash over new power sources.

 <div style="display: flex; justify-content: space-between;">
     <img src="./1.png" width="30%"/>